Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Here are some tips on how to create healthy eating habits:

-- Plan your meals and snacks ahead of time so you decide what you eat based on nutrition, not based on what is left in your pantry.
-Planning ahead also helps you keep to a budget and makes shopping easier.
+- Plan your meals and snacks— this helps you track what you eat, keep to a budget and makes shopping easier.

 - Choose wholefood options such as wholemeal and wholegrain carbohydrates like pasta, bread and flour.

-- Use the Health Star Rating system to compare similar packaged items and choose the healthiest one.
+- Use the Health Star Rating system to compared packaged items.

 NEED TO LOSE WEIGHT? — Use the BMI Calculator to find out if your weight and waist size are in a healthy range.